forestgrape/coronavirus/4_immunological/ontogenesis_and_locality_of_immunity.md

 # Development and Localization of the Immune System during Life with a Focus on the Respiratory Tract

 How the immune system develops during lifetime and the protection at frequent pathogen entry locations is strengthened.
-In other words the ontogenesis and the generated compartmentalization of the immune system.
+In jargon, the ontogenesis and the generated compartmentalization of the immune system.

 > Entire page is **in work, incomplete and some parts need checking**.